 Almost everyone is guilty of taking batteries out of a beeping carbon monoxide detector.
 After all, it's super annoying.
 But a beeping detector can indicate it needs new batteries or can signify high carbon monoxide levels, says Shively.
 "As carbon monoxide is odorless, it's important to have a functioning detector, since high levels can go unnoticed until it is too late," she explains.
 Symptoms of carbon monoxide poisoning include headaches (something you might attribute to the annoyance of the alarm), nausea, dizziness and fainting.
 It can be fatal.

-The Remedy Rx: Try changing the batteries in your detector if it keeps going off.
+The Rx: Try changing the batteries in your detector if it keeps going off.
 Consider investing in a smart home air quality detector that isn't so annoying, like the Airthings Wave Plus.
 If you suspect your home has a high carbon monoxide level, move yourself to fresh air, call the fire department and see your doctor.

 You're Ignoring the Connection Between Mental Health and Physical Health